Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 The major findings of this work are as follows:

-- A negative binomial regression model with 15 features accurately reproduces the main characteristics of the data's LOS distribution.
+- A negative binomial regression model with 15 features accurately reproduced the main characteristics of the data's LOS distribution.
 ![image](https://user-images.githubusercontent.com/89553765/197885769-83942a66-670e-4b1f-939a-daf9dc0c2cdc.png)

 - Higher levels of albumin, a transport protein in the blood, were associated with shorter length of stay: each unit increase shortens LOS by 0.8 days
-- Higher international normalized ratio (INR), an indication of clotting ability, is associated with longer LOS: each unit increase extends LOS by 1.8 days
+- Higher international normalized ratio (INR), an indication of clotting ability, was associated with longer LOS: each unit increase extends LOS by 1.8 days
 - Pre-existing conditions were associated with longer length of stay, including:
       -Heart failure (1.65 days longer)